 5 | Edward Ka-Spel – Ghost Logik & This Saturated Land

 Perhaps by now no-one should be surprised at Edward Ka-Spel producing two outstanding albums in a single year (as it is, he’s brought out three others in 2012 that i haven’t yet heard, so for all i know there may be more).
-The latter is a lengthy five-part exercise in textures fashioned from drones, electronics & field recordings—nothing terribly noteworthy about that, but the subtlety of Ka-Spel’s work is breathtaking, & his ability to keep sounds just beyond the point of recognition is magnificent.
-The former album is even more impressive, expanded by vocal layers (sung & spoken) & an astonishing bonus disc featuring four ‘Spectrescapes’ that tip everything into ineffable territory.
+The latter is a lengthy five-part exercise in textures fashioned from drones, electronics and field recordings—nothing terribly noteworthy about that, but the subtlety of Ka-Spel’s work is breathtaking, and his ability to keep sounds just beyond the point of recognition is magnificent.
+The former album is even more impressive, expanded by vocal layers (sung and spoken) and an astonishing bonus disc featuring four ‘Spectrescapes’ that tip everything into ineffable territory.